 - Banana’s Foster

-- Preheat oven to 350 degrees.
-Line muffin tin wells with liners.
-Dissolve baking soda in hot water.
+- Preheat oven to 350°F. Line muffin tin wells with liners.

-- Sift together flour, salt and nutmeg.
-Slowly add to banana batter.
-Chop or grind walnuts, fold into the batter.
+- Sift together the flour, nutmeg, cinnamon and salt.
+Slowly add to the banana batter.

 - Fill each muffin tin approximately 1/2-3/4 full.
 Bake for 15-20 minutes or until tops spring back when gently pressed.